What could you do with the gift of time?

-The Elizabeth Dole Foundation and the U.S. Department of Veterans Affairs have joined together to create a new program, Respite Relief for Military and Veteran Caregivers, which offers family caregivers of veterans or service members access to no-cost, short-term relief with the help of in-home care professionals.
+The Elizabeth Dole Foundation and the U.S. Department of Veterans Affairs have joined together to create a new program, Respite Relief for Military and Veteran Caregivers, which offers family caregivers of veterans or service members access to free, short-term relief with the help of in-home care professionals.

 CareLinx provided a generous contribution to launch the first phase of this program and issued a call for others to join.
-Partners are responding to this call to support military and veteran caregivers during this challenging time.
-Thanks to a contribution from Wounded Warrior Project, we’re now able to offer the Respite Relief program nationwide.
+AARP and other partners are responding to this call to support military and veteran caregivers during this challenging time.
+Thanks to a contribution from Wounded Warrior Project, the Respite Relief program is available nationwide.

 Respite Relief services include:

 - You must provide care to a wounded, ill, or injured veteran or service member (and submit proof of service).

 Respite for those who serve our nation’s injured, ill, and wounded warriors